-Grouping items by color "instantly changes up the space,” says Kaposta.
+Grouping items by color "instantly change up the space,” says Kaposta.
 Line up book spines in a rainbow order to turn books into an eye-catching element from a distance where titles are indecipherable.

 Group Collections Together

-If you have a collection of similar items -- such as colorful rocks or sea shells -- keep them together in one area.
-Give order to your collection by placing the pieces on a lacquered or mirrored tray.
+If you have a collection of similar items -- such as colorful rocks or seashells -- keep them together in one area.
+Give an order to your collection by placing the pieces on a lacquered or mirrored tray.

 Stack Boxes Full of Paperwork

 Keep important documents within reach -- but out of sight -- by storing them inside chic boxes.
 Buy boxes in multiples and look for luxe textures and graphic patterns to make a stylish impact.

 Include Travel Keepsakes

 Remind yourself of fun getaways with objects from travels, such as volcanic rocks and carved statuettes.
 Mix them in with other treasures to keep it interesting.